pick1/Archive-scraper/README.md

 #### oil_scrape.py

 Python script for programmatically accessing energy news from oilprice.com.
 Uses `requests` and BeautifulSoup to retreive recent headlines and article links related to the energey sector.
 Default gathers headlines and summaries from the frontpage.
 Alter `n=x` to the depth of the pages to scrape (current page count is 906).
 Data for each is appended to a list, zipped and formatted to Pandas DataFrame for ease of storage (flat file, database etc...).

+#### science.py

+Python script access online journal ScienceAdvances and retrieves data.
+Data retreived starts with articles on the front page and gathers information re: author, date, blurb, url.
+Url is used to access the article-page and retrieve the article summary.
+Data is then appended to lists, zipped and formatted to Pandas DataFrame for ease of storage.